EvernodeXRPL/evernode-docs/docs/source/sdk/patterns/dapp-cluster-models.md

 ## Membership model

 In membership model, each node of the cluster is owned by an independent party.
 All UNL nodes are running the same dapp code but individual nodes' lifecytcle is controlled by the respective "owner" of that node.
 In such a model, the dapp code would have some governance logic for accepting new member nodes into the UNL (eg. paying a membership fee).
 The dapp would also take care of evicting bad/misbehaving member nodes according to some elgiability criteria.
-Each owner of the member nodes are responsible for extending the lease of their own node.
+Each owner of the member nodes is responsible for extending the lease of their own node.
 This model is fully decentralized but relies on individual stakeholders for the upkeep of the cluster.
 See [membership contract](https://github.com/EvernodeXRPL/membership-contract) for more details.

 ## Nomad model